 ASDA had a lot of vacancies; they were starting from the ground up, and so I suspect the bar for entry was pretty low – at least in my case.
 I applied for a shop floor assistant role, filling shelves and helping customers (not the tills – please, not again), and I got through the interview (in a soulless office block) easily enough.
 Given that this was the first job interview I’d ever been to where it wasn’t on the basis that they knew my mum, I coped manfully.

 They clearly liked me enough to hire me, and I was to work 24 hours per week.
 That was quite a nice amount; given that I had now left school, I had more free time and, given that my wages had gone up, I would do well financially (I had very limited overheads, given that I was still living with my mum and dad).
 I reported to the store a week before it opened to the public, intrigued to see what I would encounter.

 The first week was nice enough; there weren’t any customers, and I was mostly responsible for stocking up the frozen foods aisles.
 Not much intellectual strain there.
-My manager was annoying, almost to the point of pure idiocy.
-He was a 20-something cocksure moron, I’m sad to report, who was clearly determined to make his mark on the store and rise up through the ranks.
+My manager was frustrating; a 20-something cocksure supervisor who was determined to make his mark on the store and rise up through the ranks.
 His team was there to make him look good.

 I went along with the flow at first; I wasn’t interested in socialising with the ambitious high flyers, and I never felt part of a social circle – cliques were already forming, and I wasn’t a part of any of them.
 Fine by me.